pmndrs/react-three-fiber/readme.md

     npm install react-three-fiber

 React-three-fiber is a small React renderer for THREE-js.
-Regular THREE can sometimes produce rather complex code due to everything being non-reactive, mutation and imperative layout-inflating.

-Driving something like THREE as a render-target makes just as much sense as it makes for the DOM.
+Driving THREE as a render-target makes just as much sense as it makes for the DOM.
 Building a complex scene graph becomes easier because it can be componentized declaratively with clean, reactive semantics.
 This also opens up the eco system, you can now apply generic packages for state, animation, gestures, etc.

-#### Difference to react-three, react-three-renderer, react-three-renderer-fiber

-Some of the above mentioned aren't maintained any longer, or chained to React 15, or quite specific.
-This lib just ships a small reconciler config with a few additions for interaction.
-It does not know, care about or duplicate THREE's object catalogue, it uses heuristics to support attributes generically.

 # How it looks like ...